 Hard magnetic material: The materials which get magnetized by external magnetic field and will stay magnetized even after removal of external magnetic field.

-Ferrite materials are referred as hard magnetic material and the core gets magnetized in a (north-south) polarity due to one half cycle of alternating current.
-In the next half cycle the magnetic field is reversed and the existing magnetic field due to magnetisation of previous half cycle opposes present polarity of the magnetic field.
+Ferrite materials are referred as hard magnetic material.
+Now assume the core gets magnetized in a (north-south) polarity due to one half cycle of alternating current, in the next half cycle of AC the magnetic field is reversed and this magnetic field has to overcome previous magnetic field.

-The opposite magnetic field cancel out, but the present magnetic field larger in magnitude so the core gets magnetized so does the secondary coil in reverse polarity.
-Due to the opposing magnetic field in every half cycle the secondary coil receive less magnetic flux and the partially cancelled opposing magnetic field is turned into waste heat.
+Due to the opposing magnetic field in every half cycle the secondary coil receive less magnetic flux and the opposing magnetic flux partially turns into waste heat.
 This is called hysteresis loss in a transformer.

 Hysteresis loss can be reduced in ferrite core transformer by operating at high frequency.
 But in iron core transformer (which is soft magnetic material) hysteresis loss gets increased at higher frequency.